 The ENT Savannah doctors can quickly test for strep by swabbing the back of your child’s throat for streptococcus bacteria.
 If it comes back positive, your doctor can prescribe certain medication to fight the infection and help your child feel better within a few days.

-Other ways you can help your child with her recovery is by feeding her soft foods that won’t upset her throat, keeping her hydrated with plenty of water, using a cool-mist humidifier, and making sure she gets plenty of rest.
+Other ways you can help your child with their recovery is by feeding them soft foods that won’t upset their throat, keeping them hydrated with plenty of water, using a cool-mist humidifier, and making sure they get plenty of rest.